What is GDPR (General Data Protection Regulation)?

 How does a small business become GDPR compliant?

-The most important thing is to be able to demonstrate that your business takes GDPR seriously and has taken measures in order to comply.
+The most important thing is to be able to demonstrate that your business takes GDPR and EU data protection seriously and has taken measures in order to comply.
 If you have done this, even if there is a breach of some sort, then the ICO (Information Commissioners Office) is less likely to come down hard on you.

-In a nutshell, there are a few key areas that small businesses need to address to be GDPR compliant.
+As far as the GDPR and EU data regulation for small businesses it all boils down to two main points – Data Security and Data Organisation.
+In a nutshell, there are a few key areas that small businesses need to address to be GDPR compliant and prepared for the new EU data protection regulation.
 The good news is that they are things that all businesses should be doing anyway.

 GDPR is a great opportunity for SME’s to meet their legal obligations AND streamline their systems and processes.

-- Security – Your IT systems need to be secure, including laptops, tablets and mobile phones.
+- Devices – Your IT systems need to be secure, including computers, laptops, tablets and mobile phones.

 - Encrypted Backup – Data you hold must be encrypted and automatically backed up.

-- Client Access – If a client wants to see the information you hold on them you must be able to provide it in an industry standard digital format that allows them to re-use it elsewhere.
+- Client & Staff Access – If a client or staff member wants to see the information you hold on them you must be able to provide it in an industry standard digital format that allows them to re-use it elsewhere.

-- Right to be Erased (or information rectified) – If a client wants to be deleted from your systems, you need to be able to do it, as well as amend their details if so requested.
+- Right to be Erased (or information rectified) – If a client or staff member wants to be deleted from your systems, you need to be able to do it, as well as amend their details if requested.